patxoca/arv.factory/docs/source/tutorial.rst

 The factory we just created is a bit boring, objects always have the same value for the ``name`` attribute.
-We can override an attribute's value by passing the desired value to the factory as keyword
+We can override an attribute's value by passing the desired value to the factory as a keyword
-arguments:
+argument:

 .. doctest::